NeurIPS-Creative-AI/neurips-creative-ai.github.io/README.md

 ## Timeline
 - June 15 Deadline of proposal submission
-- Jul 15 Notification of acceptance
+- Aug 31 Notification of acceptance.
+(The reviewing process is taking longer than expected and we will send out the notification by August 31st.
+We apologize for the inconvenience.)
 - Nov 15 Deadline to submit final videos
 - TBD Set up booth
 - Dec 10 Conference Expo and affinity events